Arfii20/Arfii20/README.md

 ### Hi there 👋, Arefin Ahammed here
 I'm originally from Bangladesh and currently living in the UK.
-I am a first year student of Computer Science (B.Sc.) at The University of Manchester.
+I am a second year student of Computer Science (B.Sc.) at The University of Manchester.
 I don't have a lot of accomplishments yet but am working hard for many more.

 ## Languages:
 * 💻 Python | Java